cmarielorber/Professional-README-Generator/generated-README.md

   ## [Contributing](#table-of-contents)

-  thank s for helping making my project a success
+  Feel free to contribute to make this project a success!

   ## [Tests](#table-of-contents)